What Agile Project Management Looks Like in Real Life

 2. Sprint: A sprint is an iteration of the project with a defined timeline, fixed during its execution (timeboxing).
 The goal of each sprint is to implement a list of product backlog items (PBIs).
 A PBI specifies a requirement.
 There are several types of items: bugs, tasks, epics, etc.

-One type of PBI is known as a story.
+A story is a type of PBI.
 A story specifies a functionality, written as follows: As a <role>, I want to <feature> so that <reason>.
 For example, a story from a photo editing app might be: “As a user, I want to be able to take pictures directly from the app, so that I can filter them and share them on my social media easily.”
 The result at the end of the sprint should be a potentially deployable, integrated, and tested increase in functionality.

 3. Scrum meetings: The Scrum team must have the following meetings:

 a.
 Planning: The team reviews the PBIs and defines which ones will be targeted during the next sprint.
 In this meeting, team members also set the sprint’s objective.
-Each GDP included within it is estimated in story points.
+We estimate each GDP in story points.

 c.
 Review/Demo: The participants review the sprint outcome to update the PBI list if necessary.
 The development team, PO, and stakeholders all participate.
-Completed items are displayed.
+They review completed items.

 d.
-Retrospective: The objective in this meeting is to review how the sprint performed in terms of people, relationships, processes, and tools.
+Retrospective: The goal of this meeting is to assess the performance of people, relationships, processes, and tools during the sprint.
 It serves to identify crucial elements that went well and opportunities to improve.
-Then, the participants create an action plan.
+As a next step, the participants create an action plan.
 The PO can participate.

 e.
-Backlog refinement: In this permanent maintenance meeting for the backlog, participants estimate items and break large ones up to be smaller and more manageable.
+Backlog refinement: In this ongoing backlog maintenance meeting, participants estimate items and split larger ones into smaller, manageable parts.
 The PO and the SM participate.
 Part of the development team can participate.

 4. Product backlog: It’s an ordered list of ideas and requirements to develop.
 The person responsible for it is the Product Owner.
-It’s set by hierarchical priorities.
-Items can be added or removed at any time.
+Hierarchical priorities set it.
+You can add or remove items at any time.

 How Kanban works